 The RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
-The Macronix Manufacturer ID is C2(hex), the memory type ID is 25(hex) as the first-byte device ID, and the individual device ID of second-byte ID are listed as "Table 7.
-ID Definitions".
+The MXIC Manufacturer ID is C2(hex), the memory type ID is 5E (hex) as the first-byte device ID, and the individual device ID of second-byte ID are listed as table of "ID Definitions". (see table 7 in page 23)

-The sequence of issuing RDID instruction is: CS# goes low→ sending RDID instruction code→ 24-bits ID data out on SO→ to end RDID operation can use CS# to high at any time during data out.
-(Please refer to "Figure 11.
-Read Identification (RDID) Sequence (Command 9F)".)
+The sequence of issuing RDID instruction is: CS# goes low $\rightarrow$ sending RDID instruction code $\rightarrow$ 24-bits ID data out on SO $\rightarrow$ to end RDID operation can use CS# to high at any time during data out. (see Figure 11.)